craig8196/the-river-protocol/STANDARD.md

 TODO

 ## VarInts and Serialization
+TODO should I use little or big endian ordering of 7 bit continuations?
 Variable length integers are denoted as "V" in the octets column.
 Variable length fields the length is listed first followed by data, denoted "VD".
 Note that the allowed length of a field may depend on implementation.